mathwords/mathwords.github.io/drafts/01-01-logic.md

 $$
 \neg L \Rightarrow G \Rightarrow L
 $$
 where the first implication follows from (2), and the second implication follows from (5).
-We arrive at a contradiction, therefore $\neg L$ is False.
+We arrive at a contradiction, therefore $L$ is True.
 We now reason as follows:
 $$
 L \Rightarrow B \Rightarrow \neg M \Rightarrow \neg H \Rightarrow \neg G
 $$
 The above implications follow from the statements (4), (3), (1) and (5) respectively.

-We can therefore conclude that only Lisa and Bart will visit the Flanders.
+We therefore conclude that only Lisa and Bart will visit the Flanders.